Department of Undergraduate Theology

 THEO-318 Systematic Theology I Anthropology, Christology, Soteriology 3 Credits

 Using Scripture and the church's historic theological wisdom, this course is a study of God's nature, the Trinity, creation, humankind as Imago Dei, the fall, Jesus Christ's person and salvific work, and the elements of salvation including justification, sanctification and glorification.
-Core requirement for the religion major offered every semester.
+Core requirement for the theology major offered every semester.

 Prerequisite: NT-101C, OT-201C; THEO-101C or THEO-103C/H